-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1850 June Empire Mine SHP The first recognized discovery of gold quartz is made in Grass Valley.
+DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 29 San Diego The San Diego Herald publishes its first newspaper.
+1850 June • Empire Mine SHP The first recognized discovery of gold quartz is made in Grass Valley.
 Old Town San Diego SHP John R. Bartlett is appointed Boundary Commissioner.
 8 Shasta SHP The town of Reading Springs, founded in 1849, is renamed Shasta on June 8th.
 10 Sacramento COMPETING CULTURES: Former slave Barney Fletcher comes to Sacramento during the Gold Rush and shortly thereafter founds the first African Methodist Episcopal Church on the Pacific Coast, which later comes to be known as St. Andrews.
 14 San Francisco San Francisco is burned in a third great fire.
-T1 17 Near Mentor, OH The paddle-wheeler G.P.
+Inly 17 Near Mentor, OH The paddle-wheeler G.P.
 Griffith burns; 206 are killed.
 July 1 San Francisco At least 626 ships are docked in San Francisco Bay.
 Many are quickly deserted.